bennend/primer-pipline/README.md

 To use this pipeline on Windows, please:
 1. Download a Virtual Machine (VM) from https://www.virtualbox.org/, and a Ubuntu Mate ISO from https://ubuntu-mate.org/download/.
 2. Install the VM by following the instructions in this link: http://www.psychocats.net/ubuntu/virtualbox.
+3. After installation, check the python version in yout VM: Open terminal in your VM, type python3 and the version will be shown as 'Python 3.6.5 (default, ****)'.
-3. Download the pipeline package from google drive through the browser in your VM.
+4. If python is version 3.6 then download the pipeline package 3.6 from google drive through the browser in your VM.
+If its 3.5 then download package 3.5.
-4. Open the terminal in your VM, type ./GUI, then you can play around with the pipeline.
+5. Open the terminal in your VM, type ./GUI, then you can play around with the pipeline.